Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-tables.md

 ![Table with new rows in Excel](images/Excel-table-add-rows.png)

-## Add columns to a table
+## Add a column to a table

 These examples show how to add a column to a table.
 The first example populates the new column with static values, while the second example populates the new column with formulas.

+>**Note**: The **index** property of a [TableColumn](../../reference/excel/tablecolumn.md) object indicates the index number of the column within the columns collection of the table.
+The **id** property of a **TableColumn** object contains a unique key that identifies the column.

 ### Add a column to a table

 The following code sample adds a new column to the table named **ExpensesTable** within the worksheet named **Sample**.
 The new column is added after all existing columns in the table and contains a header ("Day of the Week") as well as data to populate the cells in the column.
-If the Excel client where the code is running supports requirement set **ExcelApi 1.2**, the width of the columns and height of the rows are set to best fit the current data in the table.
+If the Excel host application where the code is running supports [requirement set](../../reference/requirement-sets/excel-api-requirement-sets.md) **ExcelApi 1.2**, the width of the columns and height of the rows are set to best fit the current data in the table.

 ```js
 Excel.run(function (context) {